fuzzygroup/wayfarer/README.md

 # schablone
-A small web scraping toolkit suitable for recurring data extraraction tasks.
+A small web scraping library built for recurring data extraction tasks.

-Supported features include:
+Features include:

-* Page fetching via Net::HTTP or [Selenium’s Ruby Bindings](https://code.google.com/p/selenium/wiki/RubyBindings)
-* Support for pagination (DOM-/URI-based) and infinite scrolling
-* Extraction of arbitrary data structures by leveraging CSS selectors and/or XPath expressions
-* CLI for quickly evaluating scraping behaviour
+* Pagination

 ## Installation
 Install from Bundler by adding the following to your `Gemfile`: